ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 ### Destroying the test project

 Make sure you destroy your test deployment.
 This is entirely your responsiblity, and if you fail to do so you will accrue any charges associated with a project deployed to the platform you are working with.
-No one associated with this project should ask you to keep a deployment alive for our troublehsooting purposes.
+No one associated with this project should ask you to keep a deployment alive for troublehsooting purposes.

 ### Final thoughts